The street is named after George Alfred Davies, who had the (third) farm there.

 The Whadjuk Nyoongar were the first people in this part of country then known as Beeliar.
 At the time of invasion, 1829, the most prominent of the people in that country were Midgegooroo and his son Yagan.
-They had both been shot dead - as 'outlaws' - by 1833.

 After colonisation, the first owner of the land in the area was Henry Maxwell Lefroy (1818-1879) who arrived in the colony in 1841.
 Lefroy Road indicates the position of his farm there.